 Those used in cosmetics help as emollients (which help soften and lubricate the skin), emulsifiers (which help water-based and oil-based ingredients mix properly), and as vehicles that help deliver other ingredients deeper into the skin.

-PEGs and PEG derivatives are generally regulated as safe for use in cosmetics, with the conditions that impurities (which could cause cancer) are removed before they are mixed in cosmetic formulations.
+PEGs and PEG derivatives are generally regulated as safe for use in cosmetics, with the condition that impurities (which could cause cancer) are removed before they are mixed in cosmetic formulations.

 Specifically, the CDC cautions that COVID-19 vaccines that use messenger RNA (mRNA)— including the Pfizer BioNTech and Moderna vaccines—also contain polyethylene glycol to shield the mRNA, so people with allergies to the compound shouldn’t get the vaccine.

-Likewise, people allergic to polysorbates— which chemically resemble polyethylene glycol—(Oxford Astra Zeneca) shouldn’t get the shot at this time.
+Likewise, people allergic to polysorbates— which chemically resemble polyethylene glycol—(Oxford Astra Zeneca) shouldn’t receive the injection.

 We still expect more revelations about the Covid-19 vaccines as more people receive their shots; and as more vaccines come into use.